roman-lakhnov/landing-vpn-scss/README.md

 A landing page for LaslesVPN service built with React, TypeScript, and modular SCSS.

+This page preview is available on [GitHub Pages](https://roman-lakhnov.github.io/landing-vpn-scss/)

 ## About

 This project was created during SCSS study as an implementation of a Figma